Rugiball/rugifont/README.md

 # rugifont
 A font I'm making open source, mainly so that rugifon (a conscript I'm creating for english that's based on unifon, also the namesake) has its own font

+this was originally not gonna use github but I think it's worth using github here, the svg files were created like a few weeks before this was a github repo

 Probably gonna put various conscripts into the private use areas